StanfordASL/MATS/README.md

 These scripts will print out metric values as well as produce csv files in the specified `--output_path` directory which can then be analyzed post-hoc.

 ## MATS + Model Predictive Control ##
-The MPC part of this codebase was written primarily in Julia 1.2, which can be downloaded here [link](julialang.org).
+The MPC part of this codebase was written primarily in Julia 1.2, which can be downloaded [here](https://julialang.org/).

 ### Environment Setup ###